JoeWarriner/social_life/README.md

 TODO:
 Check validation in API reference.
-Do deployment and add deployment section.
-More detail on OAuth?
-More detail on API design?
-Caching.
 Proof read.
-Add description of secrets.
+Add references.

 ## 1. Overview
 Social life is a minimalist microblogging app with a REST API interface.
 Users can create accounts, post short updates to a ‘wall’, and view, comment on, and 'like' other users’ updates.

 ## 2. Implementation
-Social life is implemented in NodeJS using express, with a MongoDB database using Mongoose 3rd pary
+Social life is implemented in NodeJS using express, with a MongoDB database using Mongoose 3rd party library from NPM.

 ### 2.1 Models